 This attractive foliage plant is native to Ecuador and Peru, where it can be found in the understorey of tropical rainforests.
 It grows to around 2 m and has large, pointed, green leaves with distinctive yellow veins.
 It bears tubular yellow flowers in summer (though mine has yet to bloom).
-It is a frost-sensitive plant, but seems to survive through winter in most Sydney gardens.
+It is a frost-sensitive plant, but seems to survive through winter in some Sydney gardens.
 In cold climates, it is grown as a greenhouse plant in a pot, and put outside in summer.

 It seems to grow best in part-shade, in reasonable soil - but will survive some periods of dryness.
 Keep it on the dry side in winter.
 It will wilt in full sun on hot summer days.
 A member of the Acanthaceae family, it pairs well with the yellow-flowered shrimp plant (Justicia brandegeeana), which belongs to the same family, or any other yellow-flowered or -foliaged plant that grows well in shade.
 It can be propagated from softwood cuttings in spring or semi-ripe cuttings in summer.
 The best time to plant out these sorts of frost-sensitive specimens is in late spring, rather than autumn, so that they can establish well before winter.

 Postscript: despite two attempts, I was not able to keep this plant going through winter.
 I imagine it would do better in suburbs closer to the coast.
 A good substitute for it is the yellow-veined Iresine herbstii 'Aureoreticulata' , which grows readily in Sydney gardens.